 As far as deviation is concerned, it must be recognized that there are as many versions of Christian Science as there are Christian Scientists!
 Anyone who knows many practitioners closely or who has access to full transcriptions of the leading teachers is well aware there is more disagreement on basic doctrine inside the church organization – with its secretive practices – than there can be on the outside where free discussion precludes this.

 The views of each individual are bound to be colored by his own background, as well as modified by study and experience.
 Every progressive scientific thinker must be advancing in his understanding and improving in his application all the time.
 Mrs. Eddy was unremittingly at revision, having issued 430 editions of "Science and Health," in many of which changes of fundamental importance were made.
 A study of the various editions shows definite trends toward which she was driving before their interruption with her death in 1910.
 For instance, the highly personalized treatment set forth in the early days and described in "Miscellaneous Writings" (220:4-15). evolved through research and experiment to the total impersonalization prescribed in the final edition of the textbook.
 Similarly, the mental retaliation against malpractitioners advocated in early editions was abandoned with the later recognition that "in Science there is no transfer of evil suggestions from one mortal to another, for there is but one Mind."
-(S&H 496).
+(S&H 496:2-3 in).
 Thus mental assassination was gradually relegated to the dark ages, from whence it originally came.